Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Just white as possible.

-In at least a quarter of me is a global citizen.
+At least a quarter of me is a global citizen.

 But right, without further ado, let's begin.

-Yep, and uh please go ahead and buy an issue of the Islander magazine.
+And please go ahead and buy an issue of the Islander magazine.

 You can find it on the store on the Lotus Eaters website.

-Um now I want to tell you how Sadiq Khan has revealed that he's pretty much wrong about everything important in life.
+Now I want to tell you how Sadiq Khan has revealed that he's pretty much wrong about everything important in life.

-Um kidding.
+I'm kidding.

-Yeah, so let us sort of start.
+Yeah, so let's sort of start.

-He had an interview last year with the Islam Channel, where he made a bunch of statements.
+He had an interview last year with the Islam Channel where he made a bunch of statements.

-Now this is making the rounds again, uh presenting Sadiq Khan as saying that he's going to give council houses only to Muslims.
+Now this is making the rounds again, presenting Sadiq Khan as saying that he's going to give council houses only to Muslims.

 He didn't quite say that, although he did clearly imply that they would be the priority for him.